Licensing criteria for home-based ECE services

 It may be more difficult to evacuate children from homes that are not at ground level in the event of an emergency.
 Your evacuation procedure will need to identify ways to mitigate this.
 Additional guidance is available specifically for services above ground level, we recommend you read Guidance for ECE Services - Evacuation from High Rise Buildings [PDF, 394 KB]

 If the home is in a building with other tenants there will be a fire evacuation scheme approved by the Fire and Emergency New Zealand that applies to the whole building and all tenants, and this is the responsibility of the building owner.

 The National Emergency Management Agency and the Ministry of Education have produced a template that can be used for planning for a variety of emergencies.
-Ministry of Education's Emergency Management Plan template [DOC, 719 KB].
+Ministry of Education's Emergency Evacuation Management Plan Template.

 Educators should have emergency supplies on hand in the home.
 If providing out-of-school care: